Our EKC Global Chats series is a space for sharing, asking for support, and brainstorming together.

 Chat: October 12 | 7:00-8:00am EST

-For decades, leveled reading has shaped practice, often limiting who gets access to complex, grade-level texts.
-In his new book Leveled Reading, Leveled Lives, Dr. Tim Shanahan argues it’s time to rethink the system.
+Many of us became educators because we believe every student deserves access to learning and opportunities—but what does that mean when it comes to the texts our students read?
+For decades, leveled reading has shaped classroom practice, often determining which students gain access to complex, grade level texts.
+In his new book, Leveled Reading, Leveled Lives, Tim Shanahan argues it’s time to rethink this system.

-In this Global Chat, we’ll explore the history of reading levels, how “just-right” books can widen gaps, and what it takes to design instruction that gives all students access.
-Equity, research, and Shanahan’s trademark candor, all in one Sunday hour.
+In this Global Chat, we’ll explore the history behind reading levels, why keeping students in “just-right” books can unintentionally widen opportunity gaps, and how schools can design reading instruction that challenges and gives access to all learners.

 Facilitators